-Students who commit violent or disruptive behaviors that may pose a threat to the safety of school staff, whether at school, on a school bus or bus stop or during a school sponsored activity, shall be assigned to an alternative education program or referred to mental health services identified by the school district, following the conclusion of a school-based threat assessment, district threat assessment or both.
-Pursuant to F.S.
-1006.07(7), referral to mental health services shall be in consultation with the threat assessment team.
+Students who commit violent or disruptive behaviors that may pose a threat to the safety of school staff, whether at school, during a schoolsponsored activity, during school-sponsored transportation or at a bus stop, shall be assigned to an alternative education program or referred to mental health services identified by the school district, following the conclusion of school-based threat management, district threat management or both.
+Pursuant to s.
+1006.07(7) F.S., referral to mental health services shall be in consultation with the School-Based Threat Management Team, District Threat Management Team, and/or both.
 Criminal penalties may also be imposed as determined by law enforcement agencies.